hassan-zahra/MAE476_Project/README.md

 **Temperature**

 1. The thermistor calculates the current temperature
-2. Based on the values of the desired temperature, mode switch temp (MST), and tolerance (tol, MST > tol),
+2. Based on the values of the desired temperature, mode switch temp (MST, this is a user set boundary between high and low fan speed), and tolerance (tol, MST > tol),
    * If the current temp exceeds the desired temp by a value between tol and MST, the fan is turned on at the low speed setting
    * If the current temp exceeds the desired temp by a value greater than MST, the fan is set to the high setting
    * Otherwise the fan does not turn on.